a-oka-z/rtti.js/README.md

 can accomplish validation in most cases without these complicated frameworks.

- Design Goal of `rtti.js`
+ Design Goal of **vanilla-schema-validator**
 --------------------------------------------------------------------------------

-The desigin concept of **rtti.js** is based on my hypothesis explains that in JavaScript, it is impossible to precisely determine a type of an object via its run-time type information and `duck typing` is the only way to accomplish it.
+The desigin concept of **vanilla-schema-validator** is based on my hypothesis explains that in JavaScript, it is impossible to precisely determine a type of an object via its run-time type information and `duck typing` is the only way to accomplish it.